How to cure plantar fasciitis in one week

 If you are currently battling with your plantar fasciitis and you want to know how best to heal your plantar fasciitis quickly, here are 4 great tips you can adopt to ensure that you put an end to fasciitis.

-Ensure adequate rest to the feet affected.
+Ensure adequate rest for the affected feet.

 Use Ice to relieve swelling and pain

 Ice has come to be one of the major ways or tools used in relieving swelling and pain within joints.
-Therefore, it is important for you to adopt it as a measure to relieve pain in your feet, especially along with be inflamed part of your plantar fascia.
+Therefore, it is important for you to adopt it as a measure to relieve pain in your feet, especially in be inflamed part of your plantar fascia.
 You must not be a professional to do this.

-All you need to do is to get the ice block, which will be cheap, and rotate it or move it around the surfaces, joints, and muscles.
+All you need to do is use the ice block, which will be cheap, and rotate it or move it around the surfaces, joints, and muscles.
 As you do this, you’ll be relieving pain and reducing the chances of such an affected place getting swollen.
 If you are able to do this three times a day lasting between 10 to 20 minutes, in less than a week, you should be fine.

 Apply a wrap, brace, or insole